istio/istio.io/content/en/news/releases/1.18.x/announcing-1.18/change-notes/index.md

 - **Improved** the `istioctl analyze` to output mismatched proxy image messages as IST0158 on namespace level instead of IST0105 on pod level, which is more succinct.

-- **Added** `istioctl analyze` will display a error when encountering the following two situations:
+- **Added** `istioctl analyze` will display a error when encountering two additional erroneous Telemetry scenarios.
-- For any namespace, if there are multiple Telemetry CRs without selector,
-- For any namespace, if there are multiple telemetry CRs with selector that select the same workload.
   ([Issue #43705](https://github.com/istio/istio/issues/43705))

 - **Added** `--output-dir` flag to specify the output directory for the `bug-report` command's generated archive file.